Strategic partnerships in practice: McDonald’s and O2

 3. Where technology fits

-Technology is at the forefront of everything McDonald’s does.
+Technology in restaurants is at the forefront of everything McDonald’s does.
 It was interesting to hear Paul discuss what has been a mindset shift for the brand’s franchisees, realising that McDonald’s is on a journey to become a technology business that serves food, rather than simply a restaurant chain.

 “It’s a massive step forward for us that will improve the reliability of the connection between our restaurants, the office and our suppliers, which is increasingly important.
 Of course, that can only improve the experience for our customers as well.”